 The electrical enclosures inside a typical home are just the beginning when it comes to protecting electrical equipment.
 Work sites often require specialized protection.
 For example, if a construction team needs to protect outdoor electrical equipment, they need an enclosure that keeps out cement dust and inclement weather.
 Meanwhile, a brewery which regularly hoses down its work space will need an enclosure that’s water tight.

 Parsing through the specs for each type can be difficult reading for people without an engineering background.
 To assist those project managers and product procurement specialists who are scratching their heads over the difference between a Type 5 and a Type 12 enclosure, we’ve answered a few common questions with the help of our expert electricians.

 Can pre-fab container shelters (large enough for a technician to walk inside) be NEMA compliant?

-NEMA standards are applied to enclosures, structures that are too small to for a person to enter and protect electrical equipment.
-Enclosure range from the size of shoe boxes to the size of cabinets.
-Protective structures around the size of the shipping containers (see adjacent image) are generally referred to a shelters because technicians can walk inside them.
+NEMA standards are applied to enclosures, structures that are too small to for a person.
+Enclosures range from the size of shoe boxes to cabinets.
+Protective structures around the size of the shipping containers (see adjacent image) are generally referred to as shelters because technicians can walk inside them.

-While an equipment shelter probably won't receive official NEMA recognition, many modular shelter manufacturers will use NEMA standards as useful shorthand for features and functionality.
-Thus, manufacturers will describe their shelters as Type 3R, but not so far as to say they are NEMA Type 3R.
-To further complicate matters, prefab shelters may contain smaller NEMA equipment enclosures, like in the photos above.
+While an equipment shelter probably won't receive official NEMA recognition, many modular shelter manufacturers will use NEMA standards as a useful shorthand for features and functionality.
+Thus, manufacturers will describe their shelters as Type 3R, but not go so far as to say they are NEMA Type 3R.
+To further complicate matters, prefab shelters may contain smaller NEMA equipment enclosures, like in the photos below.